The Hyper-Independence Of a Woman with Too Much Masculine Energy

 Over time, this becomes identity.

-Research in emotional regulation shows that people often rely on cognitive control strategies when emotional environments feel unpredictable2.
+Research on emotion regulation shows that people rely on cognitive control strategies when emotional environments feel unpredictable2.

 This is why many high-achieving women feel emotionally guarded even when they desire connection.